-Being an aviator and navigator, Alan Tay, co-founder of Aurora Aerial, understands the need to find solutions to geographic and transportation issues; as a serial founder, he knows first-hand the challenges of business, how to focus on the customer needs, and has learned from failure and success.
+Being an aviator and navigator, Alan Tay, co-founder and CEO of Aurora Aerial, understands the need to find solutions to geographic and transportation issues; as a serial founder, he knows first-hand the challenges of business, how to focus on the customer needs, and has learned from failure and success.

 While wearing his entrepreneurial cap back in 2018, Alan saw a gap in the market for manufacturing small aircraft and drones and identified the frustrations around the delivery of small packages.
 To solve this user issue, Alan and his team engineered drones that are Transport Canada Part 9 Safe and compliant to be operated in controlled airspace.
 The drones can travel upwards of 500 m with a battery life of one hour, and a payload of up to 10 kg.
 His drones are also capable of travelling farther distances because of the six engines, 5G wireless tech, and three-pilot control systems, saving travel, set-up and take-down time.
 These benefits, and many more, make his drones highly sought after for projects such as remote delivery, power line and wildlife surveying, search and rescue, and potash measuring.